RogueMaster/awesome-flipperzero-withModules/FAQ.md

 > Assuming the application has been packaged as a `.fap` file, installing it is as easy as placing it inside the `apps` directory on your Flipper's SD card.
 You can launch the app from the `Applications` app.
 If the app hasn't been compiled into a `.fap`, either *kindly* ask the author or compile it yourself.

 ### How do I install custom firmwares?
-> First, ask yourself if you really need to.
-Sure, it might be fun to break out of Sub-GHz transmission restrictions, but how often are you actually going to do that?
-Is it really worth breaking the law?
-> After you've ignored the previous sentences, make sure there's a working MicroSD Card in your Flipper and head over to the repository of your perferred firmware.
-Look for releases and find the `.dfu` file or update package (typically a `.tar`, `.tar.gz`, or `.zip` file, it always contains a file named `update.fuf`).
+> Make sure there's a working MicroSD Card in your Flipper and head over to [RM Custom Firmware](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/releases/latest).
+Make sure qFlipper is closed.
+Use the Web Installer link and you will be all set.
+Alternatively, look for releases and find the `.dfu` file or update package (typically a `.tar`, `.tar.gz`, or `.zip` file, it always contains a file named `update.fuf`).
 > - If you only have a `.dfu`, it must be installed using the "Install from file" option in qFlipper.
 Select the file and begin the installation.
 > - If you have an update package, you can either install it with qFlipper, or install it manually through the Micro SD card by following the steps below.
 > - To manually install an update package, extract and transfer the folder (not the original archive file) to the `update` folder on the SD Card (create the folder if it doesn't already exist).
 Once transferred, go to the desktop/idle screen of the Flipper, press down to access the file browser, then left to view all folders.
 From there, open the `update` folder (typically at the bottom of the list) and find the folder you just transferred.
 Lastly, select the file named `update` and choose "Run in app" to install the firmware.